-- 1. ACW/IBACS and GS/IBH students who satisfy the requirements of the academic achievement assessment for the degree programme will be conferred the title 'Bachelor of Arts'. - 2.
-IBCoM students who satisfy the requirements of the academic achievement assessment for the degree programme will be conferred the title 'Bachelor of Science'. - 3.
+- 1. Students who have successfully completed the bachelor's examination in Arts & Culture Studies and History are granted the title 'Bachelor of Arts'. - 2.
+Students who have successfully completed the bachelor's examination in Communication & Media are granted the title 'Bachelor of Science'. - 3.
 The academic title thus conferred will be specified on the bachelor diploma.

-Article 10.5 - Bachelor degree certificate
+Article 10.5 - Bachelor's certificate

 - 1. The Examination Board shall confer a certificate as proof that the bachelor's examination has been successfully completed.
 One certificate per degree programme shall be conferred, even if the student completes more specialisations within a degree programme. - 2.
 The Examination Board shall include a list of grades and the Diploma Supplement with this certificate, to provide insight into the nature and content of the degree programme completed. - 3.
 If an honours programme, as referred to in Art.
-4.6, 5.7 or 6.5, is successfully completed, a separate certificate stating this shall be conferred.
+3.11, is successfully completed, a separate certificate stating this shall be conferred.